koka-lang/libmprompt/README.md

                                                 | []         |
                                                 .            .
 ```
-Note how we grew the stacklet 1 without moving stacklet 2 and 3.
+Note how we grew the gstack 1 without moving gstack 2 and 3.
 If we have just one stack, an implementation needs to copy
 and restore fragments of the stack (which is what [libhandler] does),
 but that leads to trouble in C and C++ where stack addresses can temporarily become invalid.
-With the in-place growable stacklets, objects on the stack are never moved
+With the in-place growable gstacks, objects on the stack are never moved
 and their addresses stay valid (in their lexical scope).

 Again, we can just switch stacks to resume at the original